 Marketing consultants who are task-oriented may be suited to you and your business if you are certain of your current marketing efforts and your existing strategy.
 You may prefer a task-oriented marketing consultant if you are not looking for advice, but simply want someone to outsource ad hoc work to.

-However, if it is the long-term growth trajectory of your business that you are concerned with, a task-oriented marketing consultant is unlikely to be a good fit for you and your business.
+However, if it is the long-term growth trajectory of your business that concerns you.
+Then a task-oriented marketing consultant is unlikely to be a good fit for you and your business.

 As mentioned earlier, the title of “marketing consultant” is thrown around a lot.
-Many professionals claiming to be marketing consultants do not actually specialise in providing consultancy services.
+Many professionals claim to be marketing consultants but do not actually specialise in consultancy services.

-Marketing consultants that are true to their title are there to be consulted, not simply resolve individual issues as and when they arise.
+Marketing consultants that are true to their title are there for you to consult; not to simply resolve individual issues as and when they arise.